-7.1 The Chief Executive will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
+- 7.1 The Chief Executive will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
 At least five clear days before a meeting, the Chief Executive will send a summons signed by him or her to every councillor.
-The summons will give the date, time and place of each meeting and specify the business to be transacted and will be accompanied by such reports as are available.

-8.0 CHAIRMAN OF MEETING

-8.1 The person presiding at the meeting may exercise any power or duty of the Chairman.
+The summons will give the date, time and place of each meeting and specify the business to be transacted and will be accompanied by such reports as are available. - 8.0 7.2The Chief Executive is authorised to cancel a meeting where the agenda has already been issued if it is considered expedient.
+Before exercising this authority, the Chief Executive will consult with the Chairman and the Leader of the Council.
+Any outstanding business will be held over to the next schedule meeting or on a date to be arranged.
+CHAIRMAN OF MEETING - 8.1 The person presiding at the meeting may exercise any power or duty of the Chairman.
 Where these rules apply to committee and sub-committee meetings, references to the Chairman also include the Chairman of committees and sub-committees.